WSOP.com Promo Code for up to $1,100

 This usually works by triangulating your position from WiFi networks, by using your IP address in conjunction with other location indicators, or taking data from cell phone towers.
 It is blindingly accurate.

 If WSOP allowed you to play outside its regulated area, it would be breaking the law and subject to fines.
-Similarly, if you have a WSOP account in Nevada, you cannot use it to play in New Jersey, or vice versa.
+Similarly, if you have a WSOP account in Nevada, you cannot use it to play poker in New Jersey, or vice versa.
 You must set up a new account in each state.

 That dealt with, as soon as you are a registered customer, you are ready to hit the tables.

 Compared to the global poker rooms in the international market, no US poker room yet has high volumes of traffic at the tables.
-This is a consequence of state by state legislation.
+This is a consequence of state-by-state legislation.

 WSOP stands out from the pack because it gets the highest traffic levels of all US online poker rooms.
+If Pennsylvania and/or Michigan is able to join in on the network effects enjoyed by New Jersey and Nevada, the numbers for all game types will be that much healthier.

 The All American Poker Network gets up to 500 players at its cash game tables during peak hours.
 This is pretty impressive by US standards.
 PokerStars New Jersey peaks at about half that.
 The difference is the impact of both the MSIGA, and having two big brands—888 Poker is the other—feeding players into the same poker room.